-An auditor loses his provisional approval if he does not take part in a stage-specific training offered by QS within twelve months of the initial training.
+An auditor loses his provisional approval if he does not take part in a stage-specific training offered by QS within twelve months of the information event "QS for beginners".

-An auditor without provisional approval is also obliged to take part in a stage-specific training offered by QS within twelve months of the initial training and to write the test required for the relevant stage of approval.
+An auditor without provisional approval is also obliged to take part in a stage-specific training offered by QS within twelve months of the information events "QS for beginners" and to write the test required for the relevant stage of approval.
 Otherwise, QS reserves the right to cancel the application process.

-3.1.6 Specific approval requirements
+3.2.6 Specific approval requirements